 How Patron Tequila is Made

 All of Patrón's tequilas are distilled from 100 percent Weber blue agave in the highlands of Jalisco.
-The agave piñas are harvested at around 8 years of growth and sent to the nearby Hacienda Patrón distillery to begin the process of making tequila.
+The agave piñas are harvested at around eight years of growth and sent to the nearby Hacienda Patrón distillery to begin the process of making tequila.

 A rare thing in modern tequila production is the use of the tahona wheel and Patrón is one of the few distilleries that continue to employ this traditional method of crushing the baked agave.
 They do also use modern roller methods.
 It is the job of the master distiller to combine the two to make the recipe for Patrón.